Scatenix/advent-of-code/README.md

 Each Part-# directory contains a puzzle-text file containing the copied puzzle from the official site including my personal solution.

+## Puzzles I sucked at

+### Repeat in the future and see if I can solve it then

+- 2024 Day 6 Part 2: I was just not able to finish it (Recursive Pathfinding problem)
+- 2024 Day 10 Part 1&2: Topographic map.
+Had no Idea how to do this (Recursive Pathfinding problem)

+### Very hard imho, but finished.
+Sometimes with a few hints

+- 2024 Day 11 Part 2: Performance optimization needed, using memoization
+- 2024 Day 12 Part 1 and especially 2: Getting area, perimeter and number of sides for random shapes in 2D array

 ## Conclusions and Takeaway

 Sometimes for problems I learned something valuable, I will write it down as comment